TaffarelJr/onion-seed/README.md

   - [![](./images/VisualStudio2022.png) `OnionSeed.sln`](./OnionSeed.sln) -
     Main Visual Studio solution that includes all components

+## Line Width Standards

+This repo encourages shorter lines of code to facilitate side-by-side comparison during code reviews:

+- Under 80 characters is ideal.
+- 100 characters is fine, just not preferred.
+- 120 characters is the max allowed length.
+- Anything over 120 characters must be wrapped.

+To help with this, vertical ruler settings have been defined.
+See [`.editorconfig`](./.editorconfig) for more information on how to enable them your IDE of choice.

 ## How to build the code

 This is just a standard Visual Studio solution.
 [OnionSeed.sln](./OnionSeed.sln) is at the root of the repo - simply open it and build.